 Tamarack – An Institute for Community Engagement works to better our understanding of community change and how organizations and individuals can collaborate to end poverty.
 It works with communities across Canada to create cross-sectoral solutions and by sharing knowledge about collective impact at the community level.

 The Urban Project is an initiative designed to tackle the challenges facing Canada’s big cities.
-It is co-founded by the Federation of Canadian Municipalities and Maytree, with support from TD Bank Group, The Metcalf Foundation, and in participation with the University of Toronto School of Cities and the Institute for Municipal Governance and Finance.
+It is co-founded by the Federation of Canadian Municipalities and Maytree, with support from TD Bank Group, The Metcalf Foundation, the McConnell Foundation, and in participation with the University of Toronto School of Cities and the Institute for Municipal Governance and Finance.

 Published on 29/10/2018